zhscn/nongnu/README.md

 # Haskell Mode: The Next Generation

-This is an exploratory alternative to [`haskell-mode`](https://github.com/haskell/haskell-mode/) that answers the question *how would we support Haskell in GNU Emacs if we started today?*
+This is an exploratory alternative to [`haskell-mode`](https://github.com/haskell/haskell-mode/) that answers the question *how would I support Haskell in GNU Emacs if I started today?*

 ## Why?

+`haskell-mode` has been such an important tool for me that I feel the need to explain why I am rewriting it.
+I have the greatest of respect for its contributors and I have used it for many years.

 In [Lessons from 6 Software Rewrites](https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22), the author concludes *avoid rewrites and make incremental improvements instead, unless you want to a) remove functionality or b) take a different approach*.

 ### Remove Functionality

 `haskell-mode` is almost 30 years old and has accumulated more than 25,000 lines of code aimed at a wide variety of users from academics to industrial software engineers.
-We choose to focus on the requirements of the industrial engineer, removing features that are deeply embedded in the design of the original codebase.
+I choose to focus on the requirements of the industrial engineer, removing features that are deeply embedded in the design of the original codebase.

 ### Different Approach

 During those past 30 years, the GNU Emacs ecosystem has evolved to provide many features that `haskell-mode` independently implemented, such as [`projectile`](https://github.com/bbatsov/projectile), [`comint`](https://masteringemacs.org/article/comint-writing-command-interpreter), [`highlight-symbol`](https://melpa.org/##/highlight-symbol), [`pretty-symbols`](https://github.com/drothlis/pretty-symbols), [`company`](http://company-mode.github.io), [`yasnippet`](http://joaotavora.github.io/yasnippet/), [`polymode`](https://github.com/polymode/polymode), [`paredit`](https://www.emacswiki.org/emacs/ParEdit) / [`smartparens`](https://github.com/Fuco1/smartparens), [`repl-toggle`](https://github.com/tomterl/repl-toggle), [SMIE](https://www.gnu.org/software/emacs/manual/html_node/elisp/SMIE.html) and [LSP](https://github.com/emacs-lsp/lsp-mode/), to name just a few.

-We choose to use idiomatic libraries to provide features, rather than building ground-up solutions.
+I choose to use idiomatic libraries to provide features, rather than building ground-up solutions.
+Many shared libraries exist to generalise solutions that were first proposed in `haskell-mode`!

 ## Goal

-The goal of this friendly rewrite is to produce software that any Haskell developer can use, understand and build upon ([Emacs Lisp](https://www.gnu.org/software/emacs/manual/elisp.html) is fun to learn).
+I want a Haskell editing experience that lets me efficiently write commercial Haskell, and offers me as much automation as I am happy with.

+I believe in helping my neighbours, so this codebase is available publicly and I have included installation instructions.
+But I do not want the burden of users.

-This can be achieved in a small codebase with zero dependencies and high test coverage, targeting [Haskell2010](https://www.haskell.org/onlinereport/haskell2010/).
+The goals can be achieved in a small codebase with zero dependencies and high test coverage, targeting [Haskell2010](https://www.haskell.org/onlinereport/haskell2010/).

 Old versions of `ghc` and extensions to the Haskell language may not be supported, to reduce the complexity of the codebase.
 For example, [literate Haskell](https://wiki.haskell.org/Literate_programming) will not be supported, and `ghc` language extensions must be justified on a per-case basis.
-We are sympathetic to language extensions that are popular in the free software and commercial ecosystems.
+I am sympathetic to language extensions that are popular in the free software and commercial ecosystems.

-If it is possible to implement a feature using another minor mode, or command line tool, then we would prefer not to accept the feature.
+If it is possible to implement a feature using another minor mode, or command line tool, then I would prefer not to add the feature.

 ## Install